RASPIAUDIO/esphomeLuxe/README.md

    - **SSID**: Raspiaudio-Luxe
    - **Password**: 12345678
 5. Access `192.168.4.1` in your browser to configure your home Wi-Fi settings.

+### Music Assistant
+If you want to use it in good conditions you will have to change one parameter in Music Assistant.
+1. Select your player's parameters (Raspiaudio Muse Luxe)
+2. Select Open Settings => Avanced settings => Output codec to use for streaming audio to the player
+3. Here choose .wav
+4. Save

 ### Source Code